 2] Using Registry Editor

-Do not forget that the Registry Editor, if not used properly, can cause serious problems that may require a full re-installation of Windows 10.
+Do not forget that the Registry Editor, if not used properly, can cause serious problems that may require a full reinstallation of Windows.
 But don’t worry too much because this trick will not render your computer useless, so let’s begin.